Generate C Code from a Control Algorithm for an Embedded System

 - Parameter: Treat each discrete rate as a separate task, Required Setting: Any, Effect on Code: If selected, generates an entry-point function for each rate in the system

-- Simulation and code generation and Code generation: Removes unused branches from the code and controls creation of temporary variables.
+- Remove unused branches from the code and control the creation of temporary variables.

-- Data initialization: Controls which signals have explicit initialization code.
+- control which signals have explicit initialization code.

-- Integer and fixed-point: Enables and disables use of overflow and division-by-zero protection code.
+- Enables and disables use of overflow and division-by-zero protection code.